-Eligibility Requirements: To be eligible for holiday pay, an employee must work in the week in which the holiday falls and must work his/her full scheduled workday immediately preceding and following the holiday unless with the prior approved time off request by the Manager or designee.
+Eligibility Requirements: To be eligible for holiday pay, an employee must work in the week in which the holiday falls and must work his/her full scheduled workday immediately preceding and following the holiday unless with the prior written approved time off request by the Manager or designee.
 Exceptions for medical or other emergencies may be granted at the Manager or designee's discretion.
 A doctor's note or other proof of emergency may be required.

-SECTION 10.4 PERSONAL DAYS
+SECTION 10.4: PERSONAL DAYS

-As part of this bargaining process, the County and the Union have agreed to waive the paid leave for all workers act in favor of the Personal Days Policy as described below.
+As part of this bargaining process, the County and the union have agreed to waive the paid leave for all workers act in favor of the Personal Days Policy as described below.

-- (A) Except in the case of initial hiring, eligible employees shall be awarded five (5) personal days per year.
-The personal days may be taken at any time during the calendar year.
-Employees must give a minimum of twenty-four (24) hours advance notice for approval of time off to the Department Head or Supervisor, where practicable. - (B) During the first calendar year of employment the employee shall be awarded personal days on a pro-rated basis after passing the six-month probationary period.
+- A. Except in the case of initial hiring, eligible employees shall be awarded five (5) personal days per year.
+Personal Days may be taken any time during the calendar year.
+Employees must give a minimum of thirty (30) minutes advance notice for approval of time off to the Manager or designee, where practicable. - B. During the first calendar year of employment the employee shall be awarded personal days on a pro-rated basis after. six months of consecutive service.
 The following schedule shall apply:

 Probationary Period Ends Eligible For

 January - February 5 Days

 March- April 4 Days

 May - June 3 Days

 July - August 2 Days

 September - October 1 Day

 November - December 0 Days

-(C) An employee who separates employment with the County will not receive payment for unused Personal Days.
-Personal Days may not be carried over to the next year.

-- (D) Personal Days may be used in a minimum of one quarter (1/4) hour increments. - (E) Eligible part-time employees will receive personal days at a proportional rate, based on the number of hours they are regularly scheduled to work.
+- C. An employee who separates employment with the County will not receive payment for unused Personal Days.
+Personal Days may not be carried over into the next year. - D. Personal Days may be used in a minimum of one half (1/2) hour increments. - E. Eligible part-time employees will receive Personal Days at a proportional rate, based on the number of hours they are regularly scheduled to work.

-SECTION 10.5 AUTHORIZED CLOSINGS
+SECTION 10.5: AUTHORIZED CLOSINGS